A political newsletter for normal people

 Day 1407: "A game changer."

-Today in one sentence: Trump threatened to impose 25% tariffs on all goods from Mexico and Canada, and 10% tariffs on China on his first day in office; Biden proposed a rule to allow Medicare and Medicaid to cover weight-loss drugs like Wegovy and Zepbound; Israel and Hezbollah agreed to a ceasefire deal, pausing the year-long conflict in southern Lebanon and northern Israel; Trump’s return to the White House revives the potential U.S. withdrawal from the World Health Organization; Trump aide Boris Epshteyn was accused of soliciting payments to promote appointees; Trump’s transition team intends to bypass FBI background checks for political appointees by granting them immediate security clearances on Inauguration Day; and Trump’s incoming “border czar” threatened to imprison Denver Mayor Mike Johnston for pledging to resist federal efforts to deport millions of immigrants.
+Today in one sentence: Trump threatened to impose 25% tariffs on all goods from Mexico and Canada, and an additional 10% tariffs on China on his first day in office; Biden proposed a rule to allow Medicare and Medicaid to cover weight-loss drugs like Wegovy and Zepbound; Israel and Hezbollah agreed to a ceasefire deal, pausing the year-long conflict in southern Lebanon and northern Israel; Trump’s return to the White House revives the potential U.S. withdrawal from the World Health Organization; Trump aide Boris Epshteyn was accused of soliciting payments to promote appointees; Trump’s transition team intends to bypass FBI background checks for political appointees by granting them immediate security clearances on Inauguration Day; and Trump’s incoming “border czar” threatened to imprison Denver Mayor Mike Johnston for pledging to resist federal efforts to deport millions of immigrants.

-1/ Trump threatened to impose 25% tariffs on all goods from Mexico and Canada, and 10% tariffs on China on his first day in office, likely raising U.S. consumer prices, impacting businesses, and reshaping trade dynamics.
+1/ Trump threatened to impose 25% tariffs on all goods from Mexico and Canada, and an additional 10% tariffs on China on his first day in office, likely raising U.S. consumer prices, impacting businesses, and reshaping trade dynamics.
 The decision may also violate the free trade pact between the U.S., Canada and Mexico, known as the USMCA.
 The three countries are the largest U.S. trading partners.
 Chinese products are already subject to average levies of about 15%.
 In a pair of posts, Trump said the new tariffs were tied directly to stopping the flows of drugs and migrants, and would remain in place “until such time as Drugs, in particular Fentanyl, and all Illegal Aliens stop this Invasion of our Country!”
 Trump’s tariffs could impact American automotive manufacturing and agriculture, which depend on cross-border trade with Canada, Mexico, and China – countries that collectively account for over one-third of U.S. imports and exports.
 In 2023, these nations purchased over $1 trillion in U.S. exports and supplied $1.5 trillion in goods and services, supporting tens of millions of American jobs.
 (New York Times / Washington Post / Reuters / Axios / Associated Press / Wall Street Journal / Politico)

 -